-Step 7.
-Headspace Gas
+Step 6.
+Headspace Gas and additional Microbiology discrete sediment samples

-Headspace gas samples will be extracted from the deeper end of the core adjacent to the microbiology sample (Figure 7-2, B) for every section identified for whole round sampling above (~6 per every 9 m above the SMT and ~2.5 per every 9 m below the SMT, see Figure 7-2, Step 7 and B).
+Headspace gas and additional microbiology samples will be extracted from the deeper end of the core within the interval marked for MAD whole rounds, adjacent to the microbiology sample (Figure 7-2, B) for every section identified for whole round sampling above (~6 per every 9 m above the SMT and ~2.5 per every 9 m below the SMT, see Figure 7-2, Step 7 and B).

 At each spot, four sediment plugs will be collected from the freshly exposed face of the core using 3 mL syringes.

-See UT-GOM2-2 Core Receiving Protocols.
+Microbiology samples will be placed in a whirl-pak and stored in the Core Processing Lab refrigerator.
 Headspace gas samples will be labeled and taken to the Core Processing Lab where two sediment plugs will be extruded into a 30 mL glass vial with 10 mL of 1 M KCl to stop microbial activity.
 The vial will be purged with nitrogen and sealed.
-The sample will be labeled and stored upside-down until it can be heated and the headspace gas extracted (see UT-GOM2-2 Core Processing Protocols) for GC analysis of C1-C5 hydrocarbons on-board (See Section 7.1.4 On-Board Gas Analysis).
-The other two sediment plugs will be sealed into a second 30 mL robust glass vial in the same manner for C1-C6, CO2, and isotopes post-expedition at Ohio State (see 7.3.1 Ohio State Gas).
+The sample will be labeled and stored upside-down until it can be heated and the headspace gas extracted for C1-C6, CO2, and isotopes post-expedition at Ohio State (see 7.3.1 Ohio State Gas).
 The samples will be labeled and stored upside-down in the Core Processing Lab.
+The final sediment plug will be treated in the same way, but shipped to USGS Woods Hole.